- Search The Registry

 Lethia C. Fleming

 She worked on galvanizing support among African American women for three Republican presidential candidates: Warren G. Harding, Herbert Hoover, and Alfred M. Landon.
-She chaired the executive board of the National Association of Colored Women’s Clubs and served as president of its Ohio federation.
-She served on the executive board for the National Association of Colored Women and the National Council of Negro Women, in addition to serving as president of the National Association of Republican Women and executive director of the Republican Colored Women organization.
+She chaired the National Association of Colored Women’s Clubs and served as president of its Ohio federation.
+She served on the executive board of the National Association of Colored Women and the National Council of Negro Women, serving as president of the National Association of Republican Women and executive director of the Republican Colored Women organization.
 Lethia Fleming died in 1963.